opencog/atomspace/opencog/atoms/truthvalue/README.md

 ### A Defense of Symbolic AI in a Neural Net World.
-A PLN-inspired approach to high-dimensional spaces, competitive with the acheivements of neural nets, is still possible.
+A PLN-inspired approach to high-dimensional spaces, competitive with the achievements of neural nets, is still possible.
 There are a least two distinct approaches.
 We'll have to invent some fanciful names for them.

 * The ant colony.
 In this scenario, all "truth value" updates continue